FCC/SATFC/README.md

 ## Installation
 Clone the repository.

-A stand-alone, ready-to-go release can be found in `satfc/releases/`.
+Stand-alone, ready-to-go releases of SATFC and SATFCServer can be found on the [SATFC GitHub](https://github.com/FCC/SATFC/releases) page.

 ## Usage
 Please consult the manual `SATFC-manual.pdf` located in `satfc/manual/` or packaged with any stand-alone release.